Saranjil/Saranjil.github.io/README.md

 ## Short CV

 - Student of AGH university of Science and Technology.
-- Faculty of Computer science and Intelligent system.
+- Faculty of Electrical Engineering, Automatics, Computer Science and Biomedical Engineering.
 - 19 years old
 - Working on team project "Flappy Bird"